JRThompson0/maximumenergy/README.md

 #### Basic backend with room to increase granularity of permissions.
-  Currently divided into ROLE_USER, ROLE_GUEST, ROLE_EMPLOYEE, and ROLE_ADMIN, though the role repository is not static.
+  Currently divided into ROLE_USER, ROLE_GUEST, ROLE_EMPLOYEE, and ROLE_ADMIN, though the role repository is not static, which allows relatively simple creation of new roles.

 #### Current Permissions
 Very simple.
 Currently if a url is under /users/,** it requires user permission to view-same with employee and /employee/** as well as admin and /admin/**.